 11 Apr 17: After two extraordinarily dry months of January and February, we are pleased to see the usual seasonal rains arrive.
 We initiated planting of new coffee trees at Honalo Farm to fill in empty spaces in the orchard.
 A second round of fruit stripping was completed in March at both farms, whereby we removed all large green berries that would have ripened too early in the growing season, before the beginning of the annual harvest (late August/early September).
 This action, along with the end-of-season stripping of berries and regular applications of BotaniGard, helps combat the Coffee Berry Borer.
 We endeavor to keep the incidence of CBB-affected beans below 5%.

 23 July 17: The 2017 coffee crop on the producing trees is huge at both farms.
 The trees appear to be very healthy with very low levels of CBB.
 We taste tested coffee from the 2016 harvest, which is ready to go out the door.
 The roasts tried were Medium, City, and Full City from each farm.
-We also taste-tested different 3-component blends of 2016 coffee to determine the optimal composition for our Cynthiana Farm and Honalo Farm Select Blend brands.
+We taste-tested different 3-component blends of 2016 coffee to determine the optimal composition for our Cynthiana Farm and Honalo Farm Select Blend brands.
 On hulling, grading, and sorting a batch of 2016 Honalo Farm parchment, we were pleased to find that Kona prime beans comprised about 90% of the batch and that Extra Fancy and Fancy grades accounts for a very large proportion.
-Virtually no Hawaiian grade and just 10% off-grade.
+There were limited amounts of Hawaiian and off-grade.